csc-training/geocomputing/python/puhti/README.md

 ## Interactive job

+As interactive job it is possible to run parts of the script and edit the script, so this suits best when still writing the script.
+Usually it is best to use some smaller test dataset for this.

-Start [VSCode](https://docs.csc.fi/computing/webinterface/vscode/) in an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) with [Puhti web interface](https://docs.csc.fi/computing/webinterface/).
+* Start [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) in an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) with [Puhti web interface](https://docs.csc.fi/computing/webinterface/).

-* Open VSCode start page from front page: `Apps -> Visual Studio code`
+    * Open VSCode start page from front page: Apps -> Visual Studio code
     * Choose settings for VSCode:
         * Project: project_2000745
         * Particion: interactive
         * Number of CPU cores: 1
         * Memory: 4 Gb
         * Local disk: 0
         * Time: 2:00:00
         * Modules: geoconda
         * `Launch`
     * Wait a moment -> Connect to Visual studio code
     * VSCode opens up in the browser
-* Open folder with exercise files: File -> Open folder -> /scratch/project_2000745/students/[your_username]/geocomputing/python/puhti -> OK
+* Open folder with exercise files:
+    * File -> Open folder -> /scratch/project_2000745/students/[your_username]/geocomputing/python/puhti -> OK
 * Open [01_serial/single_core_example.py](01_serial/single_core_example.py).
 This is basic Python script, which uses a **for loop** for going through all 3 files.
 * Check that needed Python libraries are available in Puhti.
 Which libraries are used in this script?
 Check whether those libraries are available.
 Select all import rows and press `Shift+Enter`.
 The import commands are run in Terminal.
 If no error messages are visible, the packages are available.
+The same way also other parts of the script can be tested.
-* Optional, for more advanced option for running Python code in VSCode, see for example [VSCode's Python Interactive mode is AMAZING!](https://www.youtube.com/watch?v=lwN4-W1WR84) and [How to Debug Python with VSCode](https://www.youtube.com/watch?v=w8QHoVam1-I&t=19s) videos.
+* Optional, for more advanced options for running Python code in VSCode, see for example [VSCode's Python Interactive mode is AMAZING!](https://www.youtube.com/watch?v=lwN4-W1WR84) and [How to Debug Python with VSCode](https://www.youtube.com/watch?v=w8QHoVam1-I&t=19s) videos.
 * Run the full script:
     * Exit Python console in Terminal: `exit()`
     * Click green arrow above script (Run Python File in Terminal)
     * Wait, it takes a few minutes for complete.
 The printouts will appear during the process.
     * Check that there are 3 new GeoTiff files in your work directory in the Files pane of VSCode.
 * Optional, check your results with [QGIS](https://docs.csc.fi/apps/qgis/)